ThomasVonWu/SparseEnd2End/README.md

     2. how to make custom plugin: DeformableFeatureAggregation in TensorRT engine?
     3. how to export onnx with custom operations to TensorRT engine?
     4. how to validate inference results consistency: PyTorch vs. ONNX vs. TensorRT ?
+    5. how to deploy temporal fusion transformer head successfully?

 ## Algorithm Architecture